kurtiseisenhuth/Decimal-Degrees-to-Features/README.md

 ```bash
 python3 get-pip.py
 ```
-Change the directory in you Python command prompt to the location of where you downloaded the Decimal-Degrees-to-Features files:
+Change the directory in your Python command prompt to the location of where you downloaded the Decimal-Degrees-to-Features files:

 Example: